PHP-Media-Server/PHP-Media-Server.github.io/windows.md

 # File Upload Guide using WinSCP

 ## Introduction
-This guide will walk you through the process of securely uploading files the Online Media server using over the SSH protocol.
-The recommended application for the Windows platform is [WinSCP](https://winscp.net/).
+This guide will walk you through the process of manual uploading of files to the Online Media server.
+The transfer method   described here is secure and uses the the SSH protocol.
+For Windows users we recommended [WinSCP](https://winscp.net/).

 ## Prerequisites
 - The WinSCP application installed on your computer.